Jwink3101/NBweb/readme.md

 ### Git Setup.

 The git repo should be a clone of the notes.
-Set up the following for `.gitignore
+Set up the following for `.gitignore`:

 ```.gitignore
 # Ignore Everything...